-55. This Authority finds no merit in such a contention.
-The Agreement of Sale was executed on 12.03.2021, well after the onset and subsiding of the Covid-19 pandemic.
-Having consciously undertaken such commitment, the Respondent cannot now, with retrospective justification, rely on Covid-19 as a defence to escape its contractual and statutory obligations.
+54. This Authority finds no merit in such a contention.
+The Agreement of Sale was executed on 10.05.2021, well after the onset and initial impact of the Covid-19 pandemic.
+The Respondent, being fully aware of the prevailing circumstances, nevertheless executed the Agreement by specifically assuring completion of the project by August 2023.
+Having consciously undertaken such commitment, the Respondent cannot now, with retrospective justification, rely on Covid-19 as a defense to escape its contractual and statutory obligations.
 Such conduct clearly amounts to holding out false assurances with mala fide intent.

-56. It is a settled principle that once a promoter has chosen to register a project and enter into binding contractual commitments with allottees, he does so with full knowledge of the risks, constraints, and challenges of the market.
+55. It is a settled principle that once a promoter has chosen to register a project and enter into binding contractual commitments with allottees, he does so with full knowledge of the risks, constraints, and challenges of the market.
 At the time of entering into the Agreement of Sale with the present Complainant, the Respondent was already aware of the Covid-related disruptions, as well as the Government notifications granting moratoriums for project completion timelines.
-Despite this knowledge, the Respondent chose to provide a specific assurance of delivery by 31.08.2023 and six months of grace period.
+Despite this knowledge, the Respondent chose to provide a specific assurance of delivery by August 2023.

-57. This Authority aligns with the observations of the Hon'ble Bombay High Court in Neelkamal Realtors Suburban Pvt.
+56. This Authority aligns with the observations of the Hon'ble Bombay High Court in Neelkamal Realtors Suburban Pvt.
 Ltd. &Anr. vs. Union of India &Ors.
 [2017 SCC OnLine Bom 9302], wherein at para 119 it was categorically observed: